 A fast Eigen-powered [3] Runge-Kutta integrator is provided as a tool to solve differential equations.
-The Runge-Kutta integrator is build genericly and supports multiple methods using different tableaus.
-It allows to integrate every system of equations in several steps with customizable timestep.
-This time step can also be updated during the integration depending on the error of the Runge-Kutta method (when a tableau with errors is used).
+The Runge-Kutta integrator is build generically and supports multiple methods using different tableaus.
+It allows to integrate every system of equations in several steps with customizable step size.
+The step size can also be updated during the integration depending on the error of the Runge-Kutta method (if a tableau with error estimation is used).